Sparkplug84/MS3-LegoMinifigureCatalogue/README.md

 3.	* **Issue** – Like feature not fully implemented yet.
     * **Description** – As you can see on the minifigures page below each minifigure there is a grey heart that can be click and it turns red.
 The frontend of the feature is working ok but I was working on the backend but ran out of time.
     * **Potential Resolution** - What I was trying to do was create a function where the minifigure_id is passed into the function and I check if that minifigure_id exists in a list of liked_items inside the users own document.
 If it exists in the list then it is removed and a liked_counter(which exists in the minifigure document) decreases by one and if it doesn't yet exist in the list it is added and the liked_counter increases by one.
 The liked_counter would then appear beside the heart to tell users how many times the record is liked.
 This way users can only like each record one time.
 A further part of the function would be to include JavaScript and Ajax to make this function run without refreshing the page.

+## Deployment
+The code environment was taken from a code institute [Gitpod template](https://github.com/Code-Institute-Org/gitpod-full-template) that is stored on Github.
+This is then cloned and saved onto my own Github account as a new repository.
+From there I use the built in 'Gitpod' button to open up the new repository on my own Gitpod account.
+The template then opens with a boiler plate to start coding including links for Bootstrap, jQuery, Popper and Font Awesome so I didn’t need to look for the CDN’s myself.
+After every session of coding I committed my work using the Git terminal in Gitpod.
+Every commit has a message attached to clearly explain the changes that were made since the last commit.
+After the commit, the code is also then pushed to my Github account, also using the Git terminal.

+### How to run this project locally
+To run this project on your own IDE follow the instructions below.
+Ensure you have an IDE such as GitPod and the following installed:
+* PIP
+* Git
+* Python3
+* If you are using the Code Institute Full template the above will already be installed
+* A MongoDB account

+### Instructions
+* After installing all required modules to make your functions work you need to run the command `pip3 freeze -r requirements.txt` in the CLI.
+This will create a requirements file, which later in the project, can be updated with the same command if you were to add more modules.
+* In your local IDE create a file called `env.py`
+* Inside the `env.py` file, create a SECRET_KEY variable and a MONGO_URI to link to your own database.
+* Make sure to immediately add `env.py` to a `.gitignore` file so it's not committed and pushed to the repository where anyone can then see the SECRET_KEY and MONGO_URI
+* You can now run the application with the command `python app.py`

+### Heroku Deployment
+* Create a requirements.txt file using the terminal command `pip freeze > requirements.txt`
+* Create a Procfile with the terminal command `echo web: python app.py > Procfile`
+* git add and git commit the new requirements and Procfile and then git push the project to GitHub.
+* Create a new app on the Heroku website by clicking the "New" button in your dashboard.
+Give it a name and set the region to Europe.
+* From the heroku dashboard of your newly created application, click on "Deploy" > "Deployment method" and select GitHub.
+* Confirm the linking of the heroku app to the correct GitHub repository.
+* In the heroku dashboard for the application, click on "Settings" > "Reveal Config Vars".
+* Set the following config vars:
+    * DEBUG: False
+    * IP: 0.0.0.0
+    * MONGO_URI: `mongodb+srv://<username>:<password>@<cluster_name>-qtxun.mongodb.net/<database_name>?retryWrites=true&w=majority`
+    * PORT: 5000
+    * SECRET_KEY: `<your_secret_key>`
+* The MONGO_URI will have to be retrieved from your own MongoDB account.
+The URI will include information relative to your own account: username, password, database_name and so on.
+* In the heroku dashboard, click "Deploy"
+* In the "Manual Deployment" section of this page, made sure the master branch is selected and then click "Deploy Branch"
+* The site should now be successfully deployed.

+## Credits
+* All content was written by myself
+* All photos from the catalogue page were taken and uploaded by myself along with family and friends
+* Other photos on the site come from various sources found through Google image search
+* Log in with sessions functionality came from a [YouTube video](https://www.youtube.com/watch?v=vVx1737auSE)
+* Uploading photos into Mongo also came from a [YouTube video](https://www.youtube.com/watch?v=DsgAuceHha4)
+* Code institute tudors helped me throughout the project on functions for search filters, saving and displaying photos.

+### Special thanks
+* Special thanks to my mentor Anthony Ngene who talked me through several pieces of code and advised me on how to improve my code
+* Many thanks to the Code Institute tudors, who also helped me out with some small and larger issues I had during the development process
+* Thanks to all the friends and family who tested the game on various devides and gave me feedback to improve the game